Services and Facilities

-It will be our pleasure to receive your suggestions and inquiries on our hotline (01270000066) or email (email@example.com).
-Please, do not hesitate to contact us, and download the AUC mobile application for easy accessible bus schedules and notifications on the subscribed routes.
+It will be our pleasure to receive your suggestions and inquiries on our hotline + 2.0127.0000.066 send an email.
+Do not hesitate to contact us, and download the AUC mobile application for easily accessible bus schedules and notifications on the subscribed routes.

 Counseling Psychology Training Center